 If you’re currently shopping for a new home, mortgage financing should be at the top of your to-do list.

-Quite frankly, it’s impossible to shop for a home without a mortgage pre-approval in hand, or at the least getting pre-qualified with a bank or lender first, assuming you arent’t paying all cash.
+Quite frankly, it’s next to impossible to shop for a home without a mortgage pre-approval in hand, or at the least getting pre-qualified with a bank or lender first, assuming you arent’t paying all cash.

-In reality, you should be shopping for a mortgage before shopping for a home so you actually know how much you can afford.
+In reality, you should be shopping for a mortgage before shopping for a home so you actually know how much you house you can afford.

 Doing so will certainly narrow down your property search, and allow real estate agents to take you seriously as well.
 They’ll definitely ask if you’re already pre-qualified, and if not, probably suggest that you speak to their guy or gal.

 Citi Homebuyer’s Advantage Comes with a Buyer Credit